BharathKSunil/BharathKSunil.github.io/README.md

   - If you need a section add it as ```sectionname.html``` in the [_includes Directory](/_includes/) and don't forget to include it in the [default.html](/_layouts/default.html).
 The same applies for, when you rename or remove a html file.

 ## Live Demo
-To see how this portfolio looks like, see [here](https://bharathksunil.github.io) View the original source [here](https://y7kim.github.io/agency-jekyll-theme)
+To see how this portfolio looks like, see [here](https://bharathksunil.github.io)
+View the original source, see [here](https://y7kim.github.io/agency-jekyll-theme)

 =========
 For more details, read [documentation](http://jekyllrb.com/)